 Class of 2025 & Transfers

-We will begin the Approaching Stanford process for the Class of 2025 on May 10, and for new transfers on June 7.
-At that time, please use your SUNet ID to check your Stanford email account and to log into Canvas for your Approaching Stanford Forms.
+Welcome!
+We are excited to welcome you to our Stanford family and help you prepare for your first year on The Farm.
+Approaching Stanford began on May 10 for the Class of 2025, and on June 7 for new transfers.
+Please use your SUNet ID to check your Stanford email account and to log into Canvas to view your Approaching Stanford Requirements.
 All Approaching Stanford and official university communications will be sent to your Stanford email account - please check your Stanford email regularly and complete required action items.

 Approaching Stanford is the process that guides all new undergraduates in the transition to life on The Farm.
 Throughout the summer, you'll be introduced to the Stanford community while completing new student requirements.
 The process culminates with New Student Orientation when you move to campus in September.